• Skip to primary navigation

 Possible Substitutions

 ALEPPO PEPPER.
-A decreased amount of red pepper flakes or smoked paprika (affiliate link) are excellent substitutes.
+A decreased amount of red pepper flakes or smoked paprika are excellent substitutes.

 SOUR CREAM.
 Full-fat greek yogurt works great!